maxime-tremblay/maxime-tremblay.github.io/_posts/2018-03-01-datepicker-customization.md

 However, if you change an option for a datepicker item, you'll notice that the icon trigger will look different.

-{% include images.html name="Datepicker-APEX5.0.png" alt="Datepicker APEX5.0" class="center-block" width="400px" %}
+{% include images.html name="Datepicker-APEX5.0.png" alt="Datepicker APEX5.0" class="mx-auto" width="400px" %}

-{% include images.html name="Datepicker-APEX5.1.png" alt="Datepicker APEX5.1" class="center-block" width="400px" %}
+{% include images.html name="Datepicker-APEX5.1.png" alt="Datepicker APEX5.1" class="mx-auto" width="400px" %}

 So what's going on exactly?
 Let's have a look at the html.